zoobab/hsbxlsite/content/events/moving/Moving_day_1.md

 we will move the weekend dec 15-16, packing 14the evening

 who is available
-* wouter (15 before lunch, 16 all day)
+* wouter (15 all day, 16 Before lunch)
-*Mowzes (14 evening  - 16 all afternoon-evening)
+* Mowzes (14 evening  - 16 all afternoon-evening)
 * you ?

 who will do what  ?
-* askarell with get a van with a loading ramp for the weekend (15& 16) *Mowzes whatever is needed of him  on the 16th ( in direct command of Wouter)
+* Askarel with get a van with a loading ramp for the weekend (15& 16)
+* Mowzes whatever is needed of him  on the 16th ( in direct command of Wouter)